quietfanatic/verdant-fang/log.md

   effect is not.
 Saving it fully would require saving the texture of the old room, which is not worth the effort.
 - Planned work for tomorrow: Buttons and doors and more enemies?
+#####2024-02-08 H
+- Much of the work today was not very visible.
+A lot of maintainance and interface improvements.
+- Added another monster personality and did a lot of work on monster AI.
+It's still not great but it's better.
+- Animated a lot more blood.
+Put blood on weapons and protagonist's head.
+- Spent a lot of time making room transitions more sensible and reliable.
+- Added a switch and a door.
+Got the door's opening animation good-looking on the first try.
+If you don't count the try where I got my lerper backwards and the door moved instantly.
+- Added sounds for the switch and the door and a better sound for landing.
+- Planned work for tomorrow: Boss?